New year, new me! It's 2022, you've set your resolutions for the year, but you're already struggling to commit... don't worry, it's a familiar story.

 So where’s it all going wrong when it comes to keeping resolutions?

 The most common reasons for failing our resolutions include:

 No plan to implement it

-So, we’ve asked Team Rugged to give you their tried and tested tips for sticking to new year’s resolutions so that you can proudly count yourself in the 8% of people that stick to theirs in 2019.
+So, how do we break this cycle?
+We asked Team Rugged for their tried and tested tips for sticking to New Year’s Resolutions so that you can proudly count yourself in the 8% of people that stick to theirs in 2022.

 Harry’s tip: Buddy up

 Set goals with friends and family.
 You’ll find that you motivate each other to continue with the goal you’ve both set.
 You’ll also find that you don’t want to let your buddy down - you’re doing it for more than just you now.

 Particularly when it comes to exercise or fitness, schedule it into your diary.
 Just like a coffee with friends or a dinner out, make it a concrete plan by sticking it in the diary and you’ll be less likely to cancel.
 Keeping a record ensures you’re making a conscious commitment of what you want to achieve.

 Write down your resolutions on a postcard and send it to yourself for arrival in the first week of January.
 It’ll act as a prompt reminder of what you’re aiming to achieve that year.
 Plus, it might arrive in perfect time for when the mind starts to wonder.